artipie/artipie/.wiki/DockerCompose.md

 Then, obtain `docker-compose.yaml` file from the repository: you can [open it from the browser](https://github.com/artipie/artipie/blob/master/docker-compose.yaml), copy content and save it locally or use [git](https://git-scm.com/) and [clone](https://git-scm.com/docs/git-clone) the repository.
-As soon as Docker Compose is installed and `docker-compose.yaml` file is retrieved, open command line, `cd` to the location with the compose file and run Artipie service:
+Open command line, `cd` to the location with the compose file and run Artipie service:

 ```bash
 docker-compose up
 ```

-It'll start a new Docker containers with latest Artipie and Artipie dashboard service images.
+It'll start new Docker containers with latest Artipie and Artipie dashboard service images.
-A new Artipie's container generates default configuration if not found at `/etc/artipie/artipie.yml`, prints to console a list of running repositories, test credentials and a link to the [Swagger UI](https://swagger.io/tools/swagger-ui/).
+New Artipie's container generates default configuration if not found at `/etc/artipie/artipie.yml`, prints to console a list of running repositories, test credentials and a link to the [Swagger UI](https://swagger.io/tools/swagger-ui/).

 If started on localhost with command above: